Frozen Spinach vs Fresh Spinach: Which is Better?

 The fresh spinach contains a significant amount more vitamin C to start.
 In a study published in the Journal of the Science of Food and Agriculture, researchers found freshly picked vegetables consistently contained the highest numbers of vitamin C 3.

-However, the researchers found fresh spinach stored at room temperature lost 100% of its vitamin C in less than four days.
+However, the researchers found fresh spinach loses some of its vitamins and folate over time.
+Stored at room temperature, it lost 100% of its vitamin C in less than four days.
 Frozen spinach is flash frozen within hours of being picked.
 Therefore, it retains more of its vitamin C than fresh spinach.

 In addition, a Pennsylvania State University study showed fresh spinach lost much of its folate when sitting in a truck for transport or in the refrigerator.
 So much folate is lost, frozen spinach ends up with more than fresh 4.